Skip to main content

 ✔

 * There is some evidence that giving the RSV vaccine with pertussis-containing vaccines may slightly reduce the immune response to pertussis.
 The clinical impact is unclear and likely small.
-To avoid this potential issue, it is recommended to administer the pertussis vaccine from 16 weeks and the RSV vaccine from 28 weeks.
+To avoid this potential issue, it is recommended to administer the vaccines separately, with the pertussis vaccine given from 16 weeks and the RSV vaccine from 28 weeks.
 However, if a woman has not received the pertussis vaccine when she is due for the Abrysvo® RSV vaccine, both vaccines can and should be given at the same appointment to ensure timely protection for the infant.

 The side effects from vaccines given together are expected to be similar to the side effects of each vaccine when given alone.

-Older adult programme
+Older adult RSV programme

 Vaccine co-administration in older adults

-Vaccines commonly administered to older adults
+Vaccines commonly administered to older adults Can they be administered together?

-Abrysvo® and Zostavax® or Shingrix®
+Abrysvo® and Shingrix®

 ✔